Jacksonville Arboretum & Botanical Gardens: Projects

-Theft
+Incident

 In late September 2010, thieves broke into the on-site storage container and stole all of JAG's gas-powered tools, including a backpack blower, hand blower, chainsaw, and two weed wackers.
 They also took the organization's All-terrain vehicle.
 The $10,000 loss was not covered by insurance.
 None of the gear was ever recovered, but most of the equipment was replaced by generous individuals.

 Awards

 The Jacksonville Arboretum and Botanical Gardens was honored with the Civic Horticultural Leadership Award from Greenscape of Jacksonville at Mayor John Peyton's Environmental Luncheon on April 3, 2009.

 JAG was also the recipient of the 2010, HandsOn Earth Award from HandsOn Jacksonville.